zulvkr/wbnuxtvuetify/README.md

 ## State

 States of the app are managed in both `index.vue` component and Vuex.
-Vuex is responsible for data wrangling and interaction between components, while `index.vue` maintain state for gallery category.
+Vuex is responsible for data wrangling and interaction between components, while `index.vue` maintain state of selected `image_category`.

 Besides that, this app calls global state `this.$vuetify.breakpoint.xs` and `this.$vuetify.theme.dark` (aliased `isXs` and `isDark`) to check mobile display viewport and dark theme respectively.